-When it comes to in-person shopping, 26% of consumers said a retailer’s response will be the most important factor in choosing where to shop this holiday season.
+When it comes to in-person shopping, 26% of consumers said a retailer’s response will be the most important factor in choosing where to shop.
 Nearly half (47%) said that a store’s safety policies will inform their decision.
 The upshot?
-As stores begin to open, communicating your strategy to keep shoppers safe will be vital to bringing back foot traffic.
+Communicating your strategy to keep shoppers safe will be vital to bringing back foot traffic.

 Ramp Up Your Lifecycle Marketing

 As retention rates continue to fall below traditional holiday patterns, it’s more important than ever to build out lifecycle marketing programs that lower acquisition costs and re-engage customers.
 An effective cross-channel messaging strategy is key here.
-Reaching out across email, mobile push, in-app messages, and other channels can drive 800X higher engagement rates, capturing consumer attention in a noisy landscape.
+Reaching out across email, mobile push, in-app messages, and other channels can capture consumer attention in a noisy landscape.

-A simple loyalty program designed to deepen relationships and offer special holiday promotions can also give your sales a boost.
-As the holidays get closer, consider leaning into data to support better messaging and taking inspiration from other industries to make your outreach more memorable and effective.
+A simple loyalty program designed to deepen relationships and offer special promotions can also give your sales a boost.
+Consider leaning into data to support better messaging and taking inspiration from other industries to make your outreach more memorable and effective.